 |Accountancy software integration||✔️||✔️|

-The big differences begin at the core of these two services.
+The big differences between Tide and Mettle begin when we look at the core of their respective services: the accounts.

 Bank vs e-money account (and FSCS protection)

-Mettle offers an electronic money account, which is not technically a bank account and is more akin to a PayPal account.
+Mettle offers an electronic money account, which is not technically a bank account and is more like a PayPal account.
 You can still use it to hold money and make payments, but your Mettle account is not covered by the FSCS.

 Advanced accounting features + VAT returns

-Mettle offers mobile invoicing, so you can quickly create and send invoices to your clients, as soon as the work is complete.
+Mettle offers mobile invoicing, so you can quickly create and send invoices to your clients as soon as you’ve completed the work.
 You can also match payments against invoices and keep track of your unpaid invoices.

 Tide goes a few steps further with free invoicing and accounting features.
-As well as a comprehensive invoicing feature, Tide’s VAT registration feature will help you prepare and process your VAT returns.
+As well as a comprehensive invoicing feature, Tide’s VAT registration feature helps you prepare and process your VAT returns.
 Tide can also categorise your spending so you can easily see where your money goes.

-Tide also has a business forecasting tool.
-Cashflow Insights analyses your account activity and will forecast your cash flow situation up to 30 days ahead.
-As well as this, it will also provide tailored recommendations in the app for actions you can take to improve your cash flow situation.
+Tide also has a business forecasting tool called Cashflow Insights, which analyses your account activity and forecasts your cashflow up to 30 days ahead.
+It then recommends actions you can take to improve your cash flow situation.